pdprof/ssl/README.md

 - Start eclipse
 - Import General > Existing Projects into Workspace
-- Select cloned git directory and db.connections projects and Import
+- Select cloned git directory and ssl projects and Import
-- right click on db.connections project.
+- right click on ssl project.
 - select Maven > Update project
-- Check db.connections project and push OK button.
+- Check ssl project and push OK button.

 ## Test your project on your local liberty